Akihabara Is in a Perpetual State of Change

 That’s what I remember from 1991 when I first arrived in Tokyo.
-But, it was also a time of transition for the area.
-The electronic age was starting to push many of those older shops out.
+But it was also a time of transition for the area.
+The electronic age started pushing many of those older shops out.
 I saw some of those changes.

 Computer shops and others that sold specialized electronics were making inroads.
 Highly-focused hobby shops were doing the same.
 There was a lot of stuff you could only get in Akihabara.
 This attracted a new clientele, the otaku.
 Things changed again.